oliviervaillancourt/blog/FreedomeVPNPromoWatcherWebTask/index.md

 ### Step 2: setup a `Sendgrid` account
 1. Create yourself a free account at <https://sendgrid.com>.
 2. I think you have to complete their **Integration** flow for your account to be active, but I'm not sure.
 I had a little bit of difficulty here and had to chat with support which got the matter resolved.
-3. Get an API key like so **Take a note of the API Key somewhere**:
+3. Get an API key like so: **Take a note of the API Key somewhere**:
 ![sendgrid Api Key](sendGridApiKey.png "SendGrid API Key")

 ### Step 3: setup a `Auth0 webtask`